-Step 1: Creating a site map
+Creating a site map

-Creating a site map is easier than you might imagine.
-You can do it in a couple minutes with the help of a site map generator.
-I’ve been using xml-sitemaps.com, but you can find a list with more options here.
-The site map generator will crawl and index the pages on your website.
+The standard way to build a site map is to create an XML file, with the help of a site map generator.
+An example site map generator is xml-sitemaps.com, but you can find a list of more options here.
+The site map generator crawls and indexes the pages on your website.

-To create your site map, enter the URL of your Help Center in your site map generator and press Start.
-When your site map is generated, download your shiny new xml site map.
+- Enter the URL of your Help Center in your site map generator and click Start.

-Step 2: Saving your site map in Help Center
+Saving your site map in Help Center

 - Create a new public article in your Help Center.

-Step 3: Submitting your site map to Google Webmaster Tools
+Submitting your site map to Google Webmaster Tools

 To upload your site map

-- In the left sidebar, click Crawl > Sitemaps.
+- In the left side bar, click Crawl > Sitemaps.